cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.markdown

 [Karabiner](https://pqrs.org/osx/karabiner/): The most powerful key mapping tool.
 Capable of doing all sorts of crazy key mappings.
 Preferences come in options, simply checking option makes configuration even easier.
 Still unsatisfied?
 Then make your own `private.xml` and import in.
 Yes, it is just this amazing.
-On top of that, it comes with a great customer service.(I got responds within 8 hours when I sent emails, not to mention the maintainer is in Japan) Most importantly, it is free.
+On top of that, it comes with a great customer service.(I got response within 8 hours when I sent emails, not to mention the maintainer is in Japan) Most importantly, it is free.

 [BetterTouchTool](https://www.boastr.net/): BTT is well known, almost everyone likes the Snap feature, settings are very intuitive.
 It is no longer free, however spending few bucks to have it 24/7.
 I am totally down.
 In this post, I am not going to show how BTT works, it's very easy to figure out.